PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_service.html.markdown

 This example shows creating `Team`, `User`, `Escalation Policy`, and `Service` resources followed by creating a Service Orchestration to handle Events sent to that Service.

-This example also shows using `priority` [data source](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/data-sources/priority) to configure `priority` action for a rule.
-If the Event matches the first rule in set "step-two" the resulting incident will have the Priority `P1`.
+This example also shows using the [pagerduty_priority](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/data-sources/priority) and [pagerduty_escalation_policy](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/data-sources/escalation_policy) data sources to configure `priority` and `escalation_policy` actions for a rule.

 This example shows a Service Orchestration that has nested sets: a rule in the "start" set has a `route_to` action pointing at the "step-two" set.